Black Diamond Momentum - Kid's Review

 Our Analysis and Test Results

 The kid's version of the BD Momentum does a great job of incorporating all the features as the adult harness, while maintaining a kid-friendly simple design.
-This is the lightest harness we tested, and with such a comfortable waist belt and leg loops, kids forget they are even wearing it.
+This is the lightest harness we tested, and with such a comfortable waist belt and leg loops, kids can forget they are even wearing it.

 Standing Comfort and Mobility

 While many of the kids sit harnesses are comfortable, the Momentum takes the cake for being the most comfortable for just generally wearing around the base of the crag.

 This all-around kids harness, while having a basic design, has most of the features needed in a kid's sit harness.
 Most importantly, the lightweight design is comfortable and adjustable.
-It makes a good choice for smaller kids ready to move up from a full body harness.
+It makes a good choice for smaller kids ready to move up from a full-body harness.
 Now the entire family can sport the Momentum.